 What Happens After the Lien Is Recorded

-Contractors who need a refresher on enforcement can review the related article Understanding Colorado’s Four-Month Rule for Filing a Mechanic’s Lien, which outlines the timeline that leads up to recording.
+Contractors who need guidance on enforcement timelines should review Understanding Colorado's Four-Month Rule for Filing a Mechanic's Lien, which outlines the timeline that leads up to recording.

 Why Recording Correctly Protects Both Sides